William Hanna Shomali: Biography

 In 1961 William Hanna Shomali entered the Minor Seminary of Beit Jala, and later the seminary of Beit Jala.
 After completing his studies in philosophy and theology he received his ordination to priesthood on 24 June 1972.
-Shomali was then appointed chaplain in Zarqa, Jordan and pastor in Sheraton, Jordan.
+Shomali was then appointed chaplain in Zarqa, Jordan and pastor in Shatana, Jordan.
 In 1980 he completed a postgraduate degree in English Literature from Yarmouk University and was a lecturer and later director of the Minor Seminary of Beit Jala.
-In 1989 Shomali completed a Doctorate in Liturgical Studies at the Pontifical Atheneum of St. Anselm in Rome and worked as a professor of liturgy, Vice-Rector and Dean of Studies at the Faculty of Philosophy and Theology of the Major Seminary of Beit Jala.
+In 1989 Shomali completed a Doctorate in Liturgical Studies at the Pontifical Atheneum of St. Anselm in Rome and worked as a professor of liturgy, Vice-Rector and dean of studies at the Faculty of Philosophy and Theology of the Major Seminary of Beit Jala.

 In 1998 he became General Administrator and Economist of the Latin Patriarchate of Jerusalem.
 Shomali was appointed rector of the Latin Patriarchate Seminary in Beit Jala in 2005.
 In 2009 he was appointed Chancellor of the Latin Patriarchate of Jerusalem.